 Should I just give a bottle to get a break?

-If you're breastfeeding exclusively and the cluster is a growth spurt, skipping a feed can tank your supply at exactly the moment your body is trying to ramp up.
+If you're breastfeeding exclusively, skipping a feed mid-cluster can tank your supply at exactly the moment your body is being asked to ramp up.
 Better trade: have your partner take the baby between cluster feeds so you can eat, shower, or sleep for 20 minutes, rather than replacing a feed.

 Does cluster feeding happen with formula too?

 Yes.
-The stomach size, evening fussiness, and growth spurts all still apply.
-The difference is you can pace feeds and split volumes more easily.
+Stomach size and evening fussiness still apply, and the NHS's own cluster feeding page sits under bottle feeding.2 The difference is you can pace feeds and split volumes more easily.
 Smaller, more frequent bottles in the evening beat one large bottle.

 Cluster feeding is the opposite end of the feeding arc from night weaning, which you'll think about much later.
-In the first 6 weeks, the goal isn't fewer feeds, it's responding to the baby in front of you.
-The app tracks the pattern so you can see the cluster for what it is, a 3-day blip, not a broken baby.
+In the first weeks, the goal isn't fewer feeds, it's responding to the baby in front of you.
+The app tracks the pattern so you can see the cluster for what it is, a phase with a beginning and an end, not a broken baby.

 References